 Information Systems, Bachelor's to M.S.
 Accelerated Program

-Saint Louis University's online accelerated Bachelor's to Master's program in Information Systems is designed for working professionals pursuing a bachelor's degree in any School for Professional Studies degree program who have an interest in pursuing a Master of Science Information Systems once they complete their undergraduate program.
+Saint Louis University's online accelerated bachelor's-to-master's in information systems program is designed for working professionals pursuing a bachelor's degree through the School for Professional Studies who are also interested in pursuing a Master of Science in Information Systems.

 For additional information see the catalog entries for the following programs: